theron-wang/otr4j/README.md

 ## Status

 - __operational__: OTRv4 interactive: confidentiality, authentication (SMP), backwards-compatible with OTR version 3
-- __feature-incomplete__, missing: managing skipped encryption keys for out-of-order message handling, non-interactive session initiation, client-profile renewals during continuous execution, … (see _checklist_ below for details)
+- __feature-incomplete__, missing: non-interactive session initiation, client-profile renewals during continuous execution, … (see _checklist_ below for details)
-- __in development__: _not reviewed_, _not widely adopted_ yet.
+- __in development__: tested, _not reviewed_

-_Under consideration_:

-- ⁉️ single method introduced for signaling any event that `OtrEngineHost` handles:
-The method `<T> void onEvent(SessionID sessionID, InstanceTag receiver, Event<T> event, T payload);` as single method that receives all events defined in the `Event<T>` type.
-This is an experiment with advantages and disadvantages.
+Implementation includes considerations as annotated in [otr4j/otrv4:/otrv4.md](<https://github.com/otr4j/otrv4/blob/review/otrv4.md>).
+Interoperability is tested using [echonetwork](<https://github.com/otr4j/echonetwork>), with other _otr4j_ instances and [_otrr_](<https://github.com/cobratbq/otrr>) instances.

 ## otr4j

 This is a fork of the [original otr4j](https://github.com/jitsi/otr4j).
 The original otr4j started development as an GSoC 2009 project.
 A few years ago, a attempt was made to create a "community-friendly fork" of otr4j with the intention to lower the barrier for contribution: it is not required to sign a CLA.

 This repository contains the community-friendly fork with the addition of significant refactoring effort and recently the addition of [OTRv4][OTRv4] support.
 [OTRv4][OTRv4] is [still in draft](<https://github.com/otrv4/otrv4/issues/230> "Checking status as there has been a long communication silence ...").
-The implementation of this otr4j implementation itself is not stable (or secure).

-NOTE: another security protocol [MLS] is in development and has overlapping characteristics with OTRv4.
+NOTE: another security protocol, [MLS], has overlapping properties with OTRv4.
+However, MLS focuses primarily on secure group-chat, as opposed to OTR's focus on one-to-one.

 ## Progress

-Current work should be considered __at most__ _prototype-quality._ The development follows the _master_ branch of [OTRv4], but may lag behind in areas that currently lack development focus.

 __Development stages__: